 - Personal items/boat content coverage.
 This optional coverage will pay for personal belongings or equipment in case anything gets broken or goes overboard.

 Don’t be afraid to shop around, just like you would with auto insurance.
 Call multiple insurers and get quotes.
-Ask plenty of questions, including if any types of accident are specifically excluded from coverage.
+Ask plenty of questions, including if any types of accidents are specifically excluded from coverage.

 You may also contact your auto insurer and see if they offer boating insurance, as you might be able to get a discount for having multiple policies.
 Boating insurance is almost always significantly cheaper than automobile insurance, so it doesn’t make any sense not to carry the best policy that you can afford to protect yourself.